 The new generation fire retardants developed by Nordtreat are pH-neutral, water based solutions without any toxic substances.
 They influence the pyrolysis of wood by creating a protective char layer.
 This way treated wood also releases water vapor, which decreases the temperature of the combustion reaction, thus slowing down the spreading of fire.

-Ideally fire retardants enhance the performance of wood also in other ways. e.g. by preventing mold, fungi and weathering, like Nordtreat products do.
+Ideally fire retardants improve the performance of wood also in other ways, e.g. by preventing impacts of sunlight and weathering as well as enhancing wood material’s natural resistance against mould and fungi, like Nordtreat products do.

 The quality of the fire retardant solution together with the treatment method and treatment times will determine the actual fire safety performance of the wood product.
 The most simple and secure way is to choose industrially fire retardant treated wood products from a certified supplier.